cglorious/cglorious.github.io/_posts/2021-01-06-running_lines_and_refactoring.markdown

 ```
 MVP:
 1. Users can create an account, login, and logout
-2. Users can create, edit, and view plays
+2. Users can create, read, update, and delete plays

 Stretch:
 1. Users can view list by play or playwright